Skip to content

 Hair loss around the incisions is rare but possible.
 The incisions are positioned parallel to the hair follicles to minimise this risk.
 When it occurs, it is usually temporary.

 Injury to the frontal branch of the facial nerve — which controls forehead movement — is the most feared complication, yet extremely rare when the surgery is performed by an experienced surgeon who masters facial anatomy.
-The endoscopic technique, with its direct visualization of structures, offers additional protection against this complication.
+The endoscopic technique, with its direct visualisation of structures, offers additional protection against this complication.

 Insufficient or excessive elevation may occur.
 That is why meticulous preoperative planning is so important.
 I prefer to be conservative in the elevation — a subtle and natural result is always preferable to excessively elevated eyebrows that give a permanent expression of surprise.